 After his entry-level deal was done, the Coyotes inexplicably inked him to a one-year extension.
 However, Tikhonov returned to Russia full time, where he played four straight seasons with SKA St. Petersburg, tallying between 24 and 34 points per season.

-In 2015-16, he attempted an NHL comeback, splitting 50 games between the Chicago Blackhawks and now-Arizona Cotoyes, but returned to SKA St. Petersburg and has been there ever since.
+In 2015-16, he attempted an NHL comeback, splitting 50 games between the Chicago Blackhawks and now-Arizona Coyotes, but returned to SKA St. Petersburg and played there until partway through 2019-20 season before a stint with Ak Bars Kazan.

 Eric O’Dell: Anaheim Ducks, 39th Overall